 Lightweight Mirror Design

 Design of lightweight mirrors is a complex problem, involving optimization of both mirror and mount.
-The expense and complexity of lightweight mirrors require careful consideration of design requirements.
+The expense and complexity of lightweight mirrors requires careful consideration of design requirements.
 Scaling laws provide rapid estimates of mirror weight during preliminary design.
-A significant issue is the self-weight deflection of lightweight mirrors.
-The simplest type of lightweight mirror is the contoured back mirror, of which there are three types: double concave, single arch, and double arch.
-The sandwich mirror offers the best stiffness-to-weight of any lightweight mirror, but is complex to design and fabricate.
-Open back mirrors are low in stiffness, but are relatively easy to fabricate.
+A significant issue is self-weight deflection of lightweight mirrors.
+The simplest type of lightweight mirror is the contoured back mirror, of which there are three types: symmetric, single arch, and double arch.
+The sandwich mirror offers the best stiffness-to-weight ratio of any lightweight mirror but is complex to design and fabricate.
+Open-back mirrors are low in stiffness but are relatively easy to fabricate.
 Mounting must be considered as part of the mirror design problem.